igorw/weblog/_posts/2013-07-26-evolving-syntax.md

 that point you're almost [implementing PHP in PHP](https://github.com/ircmaxell/PHPPHP).

 And some features simply *need* the underlying engine.
-Anything I/O mechanism, anything that interacts with the operating system, needs engine support.
+Any I/O mechanism, anything that interacts with the operating system, needs engine support.

 ## Conclusion